tenstorrent/tt-metal/docs/source/ttnn/about.rst

 It utilizes :doc:`tt_lib </ttnn/dependencies/tt_lib>` data structures and operations and provides a user-friendly interface to them.

-The reason why that is done is because :doc:`tt_lib </ttnn/dependencies/tt_lib>` is meant to be fast-paced and to allow the user to be as flexible with the APIs as needed.
+:doc:`tt_lib </ttnn/dependencies/tt_lib>` is meant to be fast-paced and to allow the user to be as flexible with the APIs as needed, while :doc:`ttnn </ttnn/about>` is meant to be more stable and intuitive.

-However that poses a challenge for users as many operations only work in very specific cases.
-And in addition to that, the APIs of many operations are not stable.

 Here are key features that :doc:`ttnn </ttnn/about>` provides that aren't available in :doc:`tt_lib </ttnn/dependencies/tt_lib>`:
     * Support for N-D tensors.